phoehnel/REST-light/README.md

 1. Install Docker on your RaspberryPi
 2. Attach a 433Mhz transmitter to [WiringPi Pin 2](https://pinout.xyz/pinout/pin13_gpio27) of your RaspberryPi
 3. Run REST-light and receive the generated API-Key from `docker logs` on first startup.
+4. Try your first request!
+For an example, see section ["curl request example"](#curl-request-example)

 #### GPIO access